vineetpatel725/Car-Price-Prediction/README.md

 ## Accuracy
-**I have built this project in different algorithms which are the Decision Tree, Multiple Linear Variable, and Random Forest.
-Among this, the accurcy of the project are different algorithm wise.**
+**I have created this project in different algorithms which are decision tree, multiple linear variable and random forest.
+Among this, the accuracy of the project varies according to the algorithm.**

 > - Random Forest            : 90.3991 %
 > - Decision Tree            : 87.7502 %